junior90rodriguez/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React allows developers to create large web applications which can change data, without reloading the page.
+The main purpose of React is to be fast, scalable, and simple.

 - [ ] What does it mean to _think_ in react?

+Think about the components and break the page down to components.

 - [ ] Describe state.

+The data that our components will have access to.

 - [ ] Describe props.

+Props are properties or states being passed around to give its data to another component.

 ## Project Set Up